 These thin gloves feature a little added protection on top of the thumb for gripping comfort at the controls.
 The sides are ventilated and oh-so-soft with tight-ish elastic cuffs.

 I don’t expect these gloves to last more than a full season of riding, but I also don’t really want to wear any others because the Recon Ultralites are just so dang comfortable.
-Available from Tasco and JensonUSA.
+Available from Tasco, Amazon and JensonUSA.

 Thanks to the respective brands for providing these gloves for testing and review.